feiwu77777/Handwriting_generation/README.md

 # First results

 Following are a few random outputs by the testing model (in the tensorflow folder) with 2 lstm layer, fed with strokes of maximum 600 timesteps during 10 epochs.
-Data are also normalized with mean = 0 and std = 1.

 ![asd](https://user-images.githubusercontent.com/34350063/49361900-1f3a7280-f718-11e8-9ab2-3d94b305f044.png)